 While CrunchBang Linux only lasted two years, both sides of the debate can agree on one thing: we live in an exciting time in history, and the possibilities in science and technology are vast.
 It takes a predecessor like CrunchBang Linux to provide the underlying knowledge to discover future advancements that the entire world can use and enjoy.

-Custom USB Depot
+Be sure to visit our sponsor Custom USB Depot